NMTHmations/Hungarian-MP/README.md

 ## Usage

-Once You have downloaded python, and all the packages, then you can use the extracter tool.

-To avoid crashes, I recommend the following steps, in order to maintain your MP's wealth statements:

-1. Use names_to_csv.py, with the following command:
+1. If you want to search by name, you can run this command:

 ```
-python3 names_to_csv.py
+python3 searchname.py
 ```

-2. Than run the pdfextract.py, with this command:
+2. If you want all MPs' wealth statement in a single directory (kepviselok), than you should run this command:

 ```
 python3 pdfextract.py